My OpenLearn Profile

 This free course, Inclusive education: Knowing what we mean, introduces you to the contested area of educational inclusion.
 You will look at differing perspectives on inclusion, in particular the way that medical and social models have influenced and shaped current thinking.
 You will also think about barriers to inclusion and the difference between integration and inclusion.
 In addition, you will consider some of the key documents, such as the Salamanca Statement, that underpin current thinking in this area.

-After studying this unit you will:
+After studying this course, you should be able to:

-- be able to develop techniques relevant to your research scholarship;
+- develop techniques relevant to research scholarship.

 - Learning outcomes